Chicken & Poultry/ Jamaican/ Main Dishes & Entrées

-If you find curry irresistible, you need to check out my other Jamaican curry dishes; Jamaican Curry Shrimp, Jamaican Coconut Curried Salmon, and this classic Jamaican Curry Goat recipe next!
+For more curry recipes, check out my other Jamaican curry dishes; Jamaican Curry Shrimp, Jamaican Coconut Curried Salmon, and this classic Jamaican Curry Goat recipe next!

 close up view of chicken and potatoes

-This is the ultimate comfort food!
+This is the ultimate comfort food.
 It doesn’t get cozier than traditional Jamaican curry chicken and potatoes.
-It’s bursting with bold authentic island flavour from ginger, pimento seeds, and scotch bonnet.
-And that bright yellow tinge means you’ve made the curry perfectly!
+This dish is bursting with bold, authentic island flavour from ginger, pimento seeds, and scotch bonnet.
+And that bright yellow tinge means you’ve made the curry just right.

 Here’s Why You’ll Love this Recipe